Preeclampsia Top of Form Initial History and Assessment

 4. “Have you by any chance given your sister water pills that belong to someone else? “

-Admission to the Labor and Delivery Unit At 0630 the nurse calls to report to the healthcare provider, who prescribes the following: admit to labor and delivery, bedrest with bathroom privileges (BRP), IV D5LR at 125 ml/hr, CBC with platelets, clotting studies, liver enzymes, chemistry panel, 24-hour urine collection for protein and uric acid, ice chips only by mouth, nonstress test, hourly vital signs, and DTRs.
+At 0630, the nurse contacts the healthcare provider to report the admission to the Labor and Delivery Unit.
+The healthcare provider then prescribes several actions including admitting the patient to labor and delivery, bedrest with bathroom privileges (BRP), intravenous infusion of D5LR at 125 ml/hr, a complete blood count (CBC) with platelets, clotting studies, liver enzymes, a chemistry panel, a 24-hour urine collection for protein and uric acid, intake of only ice chips by mouth, nonstress test, hourly monitoring of vital signs, and testing of deep tendon reflexes (DTRs).

 1. Teach Jennie the rationale for bedrest.